jean-moldovan/instauth/README.md

 ## About

-Want to start using an Instagram API right away, but don't know how to get an acess token?
+Want to start using Instagram API right away, but don't know how to get an acсess token?
 Here is a simple tool that let's you do that.

 **Important**: this client works for implicit authentication only.
 This type of authentication [is not as secure](https://www.instagram.com/developer/authentication/) as server-side and therefore is disabled by default.